temporalio/documentation/docs-src/cli/schedule/create.md

 The `temporal schedule create` command creates a new [Schedule](/concepts/what-is-a-schedule).
 Newly created Schedules return a Schedule ID to be used in other Schedule commands.

-Schedules are set in the following format:
+Schedules use the following format:

 ```
 temporal schedule create \